All People's Party (UK): Elected Representatives

+in the London Borough of Southwark.
+They represented the party for 8 months.
+They had formerly been elected as members of the Labour Party.
+In the Southwark London Borough Council election, 2014 the APP stood 15 candidates.
+However, despite gaining 2,828 votes, they failed to get any councillors elected.

 In March 2017, Prem Goyal stood for election in the City of London in the Court of Common Council elections in Bishopsgate Ward as an Independent candidate and was elected on 23 March 2017.

 In December 2017, Goyal stood and won again as an independent candidate in an Aldermanic by-election in Portsoken Ward of the city.

+Dissolution

 The All People's Party was entered on the Electoral Commission's Register of Political Parties from August 2013 to April 2020.